Peptide synthesis: Regioselective disulfide bond formation

-The formation of multiple native disulfides remains challenging of native peptide synthesis by solid-phase methods.
+The formation of multiple native disulfides remains challenging for native peptide synthesis by solid-phase methods.
 Random chain combination typically results in several products with nonnative disulfide bonds.
 Stepwise formation of disulfide bonds is typically the preferred method, and performed with thiol protecting groups.
 Different thiol protecting groups provide multiple dimensions of orthogonal protection.
 These orthogonally protected cysteines are incorporated during the solid-phase synthesis of the peptide.
 Successive removal of these groups, to allow for selective exposure of free thiol groups, leads to disulfide formation in a stepwise manner.
 The order of removal of the groups must be considered so that only one group is removed at a time.

 Thiol protecting groups used in peptide synthesis requiring later regioselective disulfide bond formation must possess multiple characteristics.
 First, they must be reversible with conditions that do not affect the unprotected side chains.
 Second, the protecting group must be able to withstand the conditions of solid-phase synthesis.
 Third, the removal of the thiol protecting group must be such that it leaves intact other thiol protecting groups, if orthogonal protection is desired.
 That is, the removal of PG A should not affect PG B. Some of the thiol protecting groups commonly used include the acetamidomethyl (Acm), tert-butyl (But), 3-nitro-2-pyridine sulfenyl (NPYS), 2-pyridine-sulfenyl (Pyr), and trityl (Trt) groups.
 Importantly, the NPYS group can replace the Acm PG to yield an activated thiol.

 Using this method, Kiso and coworkers reported the first total synthesis of insulin in 1993.
 In this work, the A-chain of insulin was prepared with following protecting groups in place on its cysteines: CysA6(But), CysA7(Acm), and CysA11(But), leaving CysA20 unprotected.